|

 - Plagiarism

-Do not plagiarize: You may paraphrase the information, but
+Do not plagiarize: You may paraphrase information in your sources, but

 - Literary sources